joditay/SC1015-Intro-to-DSAI/README.md

 *3. Neural Network*

     a.
 Import PyTorch library and select major numeric attributes
+        - The attributes include 'MonthlyIncome', 'DistanceFromHome' and 'YearsInCurrentRole'

     b.
 Build a multilayer perceptron model for multi-label classification

+    c.
+Train the model with CrossEntropyLoss as loss function and SGD as optimizer.
+        - The loss of the model reduced significantly after training through 3 epochs
+        - The accuracy on test cases is 85.7%

 ### Conclusion